Preethika2004/OnlinePaymentFraudDetection/README.md

 These features were chosen because they directly relate to the transaction's nature and are likely to influence whether a transaction is fraudulent or not.
 Other features, such as nameOrig and nameDest, were excluded because they are unique identifiers and do not contribute meaningfully to the model.

+## Model Selection
+We evaluated four machine learning models for this project:

+1. **Logistic Regression:**
+- A simple and interpretable model that works well for binary classification tasks.
+- Chosen as a baseline model to compare against more complex models.

+2. **K-Nearest Neighbors (KNN):**
+- A non-parametric model that classifies transactions based on similarity to neighboring data points.
+- Useful for capturing local patterns in the data.

+3. **Support Vector Machine (SVM):**
+- A powerful model for classification tasks, especially when the data is not linearly separable.
+- Chosen to explore its performance on imbalanced datasets.

+4. **Decision Tree:**
+- A tree-based model that splits the data based on feature values to make predictions.
+- Chosen because it can handle imbalanced data and capture non-linear relationships.

+These models were selected to provide a diverse range of approaches to the problem, from simple linear models to more complex, non-linear models.

+## Results

+The accuracy of the models on the test set is as follows:

+**Logistic Regression:** 98.3%
+**K-Nearest Neighbors:** 98.8%
+**Support Vector Machine:** 97.6%
+**Decision Tree:** 99.4%

+The Decision Tree model achieved the highest accuracy, making it the most effective model for this dataset.
+However, it's important to note that accuracy alone may not be the best metric for imbalanced datasets.
+Future work could include evaluating models using precision, recall, and F1-score to better assess their performance on fraud detection.